 UNIV 3320 Community Engmt&Agents of Chng

 The purpose of this course is to examine how positive change in communities occur, focusing on small and large scale social change.
 The course examines how individuals and communities envision, promote, and deliver change.
 Themes to be explored include communities of civic practice; organizational change; examples of agents of change involved in civic causes at the local, national, and international level; and the changes faced when initiating positive change.
-A 2.75 GPA is required for enrollment in the course.

 Prerequisites: Junior standing or departmental approval.